Asian shares lower, US futures up after S&P 500 sinks 3.5%

 So far, the measures are not as stringent as shutdown orders that swept the world early this year, but the worry is they could still hit the already weakened global economy.

 In Asia, some countries appear to be keeping the pandemic in check, while caseloads surge in others.
-India surpassed 8 million confirmed COVID-19 cases, second only to the U.S., with nearly 8.86 million.
-Indonesia and the Philippines are struggling to keep outbreaks in check, and fresh clusters of cases are being reported in Japan.
+India is on track to surpass 8 million confirmed COVID-19 cases, Indonesia and the Philippines are struggling to keep outbreaks in check, and fresh clusters of cases are being reported in Japan.

 “When it rains, it pours, particularly if you are following today’s COVID-19 headlines," Edward Moya of Oanda said in a commentary.
 “An overvalued stock market was ripe for a pullback, but when you focus on COVID-19 headlines, it looks more like panic-selling."